theanam/docker-old-ionic/README.md

     docker run --rm -it -v "$PWD:/data" -v ".gradle:/root/.gradle" -p 8100:8100 theanam/old-ionic-build

+### Known issues/Facts:

+* Build by default downloads gradle, maven each time.
+* When using ionic serve: please select the ip adddress.
+If you select localhost, you won't be able to access it.
+* When using serve: the application can be accessed from the default port **8100** , so http://localhost:8100 should work fine (if you are not running anything on the same port in the host machine)

 ### If you want to know more about the image:

 Please visit the work of [medy belmokhtar](https://github.com/bmedy/ionic-android).
 This image was the original version it was forked from.
 This repository contains more information about development.